 Under the Plan of Benefits and the terms of the Trust Agreement creating the Fund, the Trustees or persons acting for them, such as a claims appeal committee, have sole authority and broad discretion to make final determinations regarding any application for benefits and the interpretation of the terms of the Plan of Benefits, the Trust Agreement and any other regulations, procedures or administrative rules adopted by the Trustees.
 Decisions of the Trustees (or, where appropriate, decisions of those acting for the Trustees) in such matters are final and binding on all persons dealing with the Plan or claiming a benefit from the Plan.
-If a decision of the Trustees or those acting for the Trustees is challenged in court, it is the intention of the parties to the Trust that such decision is to be granted judicial deference and be upheld unless it is determined to be arbitrary or capricious.
+If a decision of the Trust such decision is to be granted judicial deference and be upheld unless it is determined to be arbitrary or capricious.